Bit20-Creative-Group/BitShares-NFT-Specification/README.md

 #### Media item keys for type NFT/ART:

-ONE of the following keys must be included to embed the media item if the value of the `type` field is "NFT/ART".
+Typically ONE of the following keys must be included to embed the media item if the value of the `type` field is "NFT/ART".
 The particular key used indicates the file type.
-Note, the data contained in the value is encoded according to the value of the required `encoding` key, unless the key is a multihash key, in which case the `encoding` key can be ignored.
-This is not a comprehensive list.
+Note, the data contained in the value is serialized according to the value of the required `encoding` key, unless the media is referenced by an ipfs multihash, in which case the `encoding` key can be ignored.
+If MORE than one of the following keys are used, it SHOULD be a combination of one data type and a multihash of the same type.
+In this case, the embedded image is understood to be a preview or thumbnail of a full-resolution image referenced by multihash.

+The following is not a comprehensive list, and additional media types may be defined.

 | | |
 |-|-|